 Modernizing the WIC shopping experience is necessary to adapt to the needs of WIC families and keep pace with evolving technology.
 The fact that pregnant individuals are at an increased risk of adverse pregnancy and birth outcomes if exposed to COVID-19 proves coupled with the rise and availability of responsive technologies render online WIC shopping a critical health equity issue.
 It is evident from Nevada’s experience and the public health crisis that we find ourselves in the midst of, that the time for this innovation in WIC is now.

 Through their new delivery program, Nevada WIC has showcased the significant success that comes from working in partnership towards common goals – increasing access to WIC while also protecting WIC families from increased exposure to COVID-19.

-The National WIC Association Online Ordering Workgroup published its first document in a series outlining the WIC shopping experience.
-This document is the first in a series, which will include three additional phases: Phase II: Intelligent Online Ordering; Phase III: Intelligent Order with Online Payment; and Phase IV: Smartcard.
+The National WIC Association Online Ordering Workgroup published its guidance document outlining the WIC shopping experience.
+This document will include four phases: Phase I: a Non-Intelligent Remote Order; Phase II: Intelligent Online Ordering; Phase III: Intelligent Order with Online Payment; and Phase IV: Smartcard.
 This document was developed by a subgroup of NWA’s Online Ordering, Curbside Pickup, and Home Delivery WIC COVID-19 Working Group led by representatives from Giant Eagle and including representatives from General Mills, Gerber, CDP; eGPC, Massachusetts WIC, Colorado WIC, Share Our Strength, Walmart, NTT Data, and FIS Global.